 After I published a recent post full of inspiring landing page examples, a couple of readers left some interesting comments about the designs I had featured in the post.
 In short, the commenters wondered if the types of designs I had included – many of which were minimalistic designs with little copy and a single call-to-action button – would have a negative impact on Quality Score.
 I thought these comments deserved further study, so in today’s post, we’ll be looking more closely at the issues surrounding these questions, including:

 Unlike some aspects of the mysterious Quality Score “secret sauce,” we know that Google takes landing page relevance into account when calculating Quality Score.
-Well, technically, Google considers the overall “landing page experience,” but relevance plays a big role.
+Well, technically, Google considers a number of landing page quality score factors, but relevance plays a big role.

 Let’s look at an example to illustrate what this means, using the search term “fishing equipment”: